Sinopsis-AI/sinopsis-ai-sdk/README.md

-# Sinopsis AI SDK
+# Official Sinopsis AI SDK for Python

-A Python SDK for interacting with Sinopsis AI, designed to simplify the process of logging user prompts and responses, and managing conversation data.
+This is the official Python SDK for interacting with [Sinopsis AI](https://www.sinopsisai.com), designed to simplify the process of logging user prompts and responses, and managing conversation data.

 ## Features